DissiNL/ScreepsSegmentedMemory/MemoryLayout.md

 ####**What does it contain?**

-The `bookKeeping` entry in `Memory.rawMemSegmentData` holds versioning information about the segment.
+The `bookKeeping` entry in `Memory.__rawMemSegmentData` holds versioning information about the segment.

 The data structure it holds is as follows:
 ```javascript